fachu000/GSim-Python/README.md

 Create your experiments as functions in a module in the folder Experiments.
 There is an example of such a module there.

-To run experiment 1002 in Experiments.example_experiments, type
+To run experiment 1002 in experiments.example_experiments, type

 $ python run_experiment.py 1002